doubleleft/hook/README.md

 vagrant up
 ```

-In order to deploy with Saltstack:

-Make sure you already have Salt installed.
-If not you can do it like this:
+In order to deploy in a production server with Saltstack, make sure you already have Salt installed.
+You can install it like this:

 ```bash
 curl -L https://bootstrap.saltstack.com | sudo sh